Clear vision for SAS Business Analytics

 Vertical solutions for various market segments

 SAS Institute offers, in addition to these generic packages, several vertical solutions for various market segments.
-This makes it, for an organization in a particular market segment, possible to relatively quickly create a BI environment.
+This makes it, for an organization in a particular market segment, possible to create a BI environment relatively quickly.
 Implementations of SAS software generally last well beyond the implementations of similar BI solutions.

 SAS software is present in many (large) companies, but those companies do not always make exclusive use of SAS for their Dashboards and Visual Data Discovery.
 There are often multiple solutions such as Qlik and Tableau in use.
 SAS BI generally works poorly with other Business Intelligence solutions.